kyleawayan/opus-quad-pro-dj-link-analysis/README.md

 ## Timecode syncing

-The [Beat Link Trigger software](#integration-with-beat-link-trigger) is able to connect to the OPUS-QUAD and output timecode.
+The [Beat Link Trigger software](#integration-with-beat-link-trigger) is able to connect to the OPUS-QUAD and output timecode, even including dynamically setting timecode offsets based on the song playing.
 Please see the [SMPTE Linear Timecode integration example in the Beat Link Trigger User Guide](https://blt-guide.deepsymmetry.org/beat-link-trigger/7.4.1/Integration_SMPTE.html).

 ## How it works